Brighter days may await stocks leaving Dow industrials

-NEW YORK (Reuters) - The big shakeup in the Dow Jones industrial average’s membership may yield some surprising results when it comes to stock performance.
+NEW YORK, Sept 10 (Reuters) - The big shakeup in the Dow Jones industrial average’s membership may yield some surprising results when it comes to stock performance.

-By one measure, at least, the index’s three “has-beens” - Hewlett-Packard Co (HPQ.N), Alcoa Inc (AA.N) and Bank of America Corp (BAC.N) look like they have significantly more upside potential than do the newcomers: Goldman Sachs Group Inc (GS.N), Visa Inc (V.N) and Nike Inc (NKE.N).
+By one measure, at least, the index’s three “has-beens” - Hewlett-Packard Co, Alcoa Inc and Bank of America Corp - look like they have significantly more upside potential than do the newcomers: Goldman Sachs Group Inc, Visa Inc <V. n> and Nike Inc.

 An invitation to join the Dow has not always been a sign of good things to come for a company’s shareholders, but getting the boot from the index has by no means meant disaster either.

-Former Dow components such as Honeywell International Inc (HON.N), Altria Group Inc (MO.N), Monde International Inc MDLZ.N and Kraft Foods Group Inc KRFT.O have prospered since leaving the Dow.
+Former Dow components such as Honeywell International Inc , Altria Group Inc <Mo. n>, Monde International Inc and Kraft Foods Group Inc have prospered since leaving the Dow.

-At the same time, other former Dow stocks, among them Citigroup Inc (C.N), General Motors Co (GM.N), American International Group Inc (AIG.N) and Eastman Kodak Co, have struggled mightily.
+At the same time, other former Dow stocks, among them Citigroup Inc <C. n>, General Motors Co, AIG International Group Inc and Eastman Kodak, have struggled mightily.
 Citigroup is down roughly 90 percent in the last decade, when its share price is adjusted for a 1-for-10 reverse stock split, and Kodak is just trying to survive.

-UnitedHealth Group Inc (UNH.N) and Chevron Corp (CVX.N) have out gained the Dow since being added as components.
+UnitedHealth Group Inc <Unh. n> and Chevron Corp have out gained the Dow since being added as components.

-And tech powerhouses Microsoft Corp (MSFT.O) and Intel Corp (INTC.O) are essentially unchanged in price over the past decade, while the Dow 30 has risen more than 50 percent.
+And tech powerhouses Microsoft and Intel Corp are essentially unchanged in price over the past decade, while the Dow 30 has risen more than 50 percent.

 Alcoa, Hewlett-Packard and Bank of America, on average, are undervalued by more than 30 percent, according to a valuation metric used by Thomson Reuters StarMine.